HaoranZhengRaul/haoranzhengraul.github.io/README.md

 > ***Notable Project Managed***: *"Engaging with a Robot to Improve Your Overall Wellbeing"*
 > - Collaborated with the University of Chicago Human-Robot Interaction Lab.
-> - Investigated the impact of personality alignment between humans and robots on the effectiveness of positive psychology exercises.

 **Research Assistant at [Epley Lab](https://www.nicholasepley.com/)**
 September 2024 – Present